 1: What makes a geophyte a geophyte?

 Geophytes are plants typically with underground storage organs, where the plants hold energy or water.
-A broad synonym for a geophyte is bulb, however, it is far more diverse than that.
-These plants protect their buds using structures such as bulbs, corms, rhizomes, tuberous roots and swollen taproots.
+A broad synonym for a geophyte is bulb, but it is far more diverse than that.
+Many of these plants protect their buds using structures such as bulbs, corms or rhizomes.
+Some geophytes also have their underground buds connected to sometimes large tuberous roots or swollen taproots.
 A geophyte is also a structural adaptation, which means not all of these plants are related to each other.

 2: A geophyte’s storage organ is like a built-in disaster-readiness kit.